Property experts – apologies to anyone working at the firms I’m highlighting, but you bring it on yourselves.

 IHS Global Insight

 The IHS website says that it is the source for critical insight and information, the premier provider of global market, industry, and technical expertise.
-It says its “unique combination of information, analytics and expertise enables smarter, better decision making in everything from day-to‐day operations to long term investments.”
+It says its “unique combination of information, analytics and expertise enable smarter, better decision making in everything from day-to‐day operations to long term investments.”

-Like most other firms, it doesn’t make a percentage call every year.
-This is a good thing, because if it did we’d be able to highlight how poor their previous predictions have been even without a percentage placed on them:
+Like most other firms, it does n’t make a percentage call every year.
+This is a good thing because if it did we’d be able to highlight how poor their previous predictions have been even without a percentage placed on them:

 Not a brilliant record, though a marked improvement in 2014.